CSCfi/beacon-python/CONTRIBUTING.md

 ### Submitting changes

 When you made some changes you are happy with please send a [GitHub Pull Request to beacon-python](https://github.com/CSCfi/beacon-python/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/en/articles/about-pull-requests)).
-When you that Pull Request, we will forever be in your debt if you include unit tests.
+When you create that Pull Request, we will forever be in your debt if you include unit tests.
 For extra bonus points you can always use add some more integration test.

 Please follow our Git branches model and coding conventions (both below), and make sure all of your commits are atomic (preferably one feature per commit) and it is recommended a Pull Request addresses one functionality or fixes one bug.

-Always write a clear log message for your commits, and if there is an issue open reference that issue.
+Always write a clear log message for your commits, and if there is an issue open, reference that issue.
 This guide might help: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).

-Once submitted, the Pull Request will go through a review process meaning we will judge your code :smile:.
+Once submitted, the Pull Request will go through a review process, meaning we will judge your code :smile:.

 #### Git Branches